About The Design

 - The lower elevation profile is from a loop ride on the Erie Singletrack, a mile north of my home in Erie.

 - The font I used is the same one as you’ll see on highway signs across the US and Canada.
 It’s called Highway Gothic, developed by the United States Federal Highway Administration for maximum legibility at distance and speed.
 I’ve spent much of my work career on software application usability and incorporate usability wherever I can.

 - Because it didn’t change the overall pricing, I ordered signs with three separate messages.
-I’ll bring that same kind of ingenuity to the Board to maximize the return on our investments.
+I bring that same kind of ingenuity to the every Board meeting to maximize the return on our investments.